 Returning Students - Education Abroad Alumni

 When you return to campus, feel free to call on us to help you settle back in.
 We're eager to hear about your experiences and are happy to assist you during this period of adjustment.
-We've listed some helpful campus resources below.
+We've provided some more information on what it's like to come back home, how to remain connected to international groups and activities, how to use the learning during your experience abroad to support your next career steps, and some additional resources in the handbook pieces below.
+There is also some useful notes about returning below the handbooks.
 If you are student at another school, contact your study abroad office to find out what resources are available for returning study abroad students.

-First, in order to get your grades from abroad, you MUST complete and submit a program evaluation form, which you will receive by email.
-Your evaluation of the program you attended is very important and helps us provide the highest quality experiences for students.
-We review the evaluations closely and use them to make program recommendations.
-Students planning their education-abroad programs use your evaluations to help them make decisions.
-We will not release your grades until we receive the evaluation.
+First, in order to get your grades from abroad, you MUST complete and submit an online program evaluation form; the link is available in your online application account once your program ends.
+Your evaluation is very important and helps us provide the highest quality experiences for students.
+We review the evaluations closely and use them to adjust program advising and design.
+Students planning to study abroad use your evaluations to help them make decisions.
+We will not release your grades to Student Records until we receive the evaluation.

-Second, go to Credit and Academic Policies.
+Second, review Binghamton's education abroad Academic Policies.
 Make sure your understand the policies regarding the transfer of grades and credits from abroad--the policies are different for different types of programs.
 Make sure you have talked to the appropriate offices and advisors and have done the necessary legwork to make your grades count!
 If you are a student at a school other than Binghamton, make sure you understand the academic policies at your home campus.
-If you have reviewed the information online and still have questions about how grades or credits work: contact our office by phone or email.
+If you have reviewed the information online and still have questions about how grades or credits work: contact our office by phone at 607-777-2336 or by email.

 Conversation Pairs Program